 Be mindful of Rocky Mountain spotted fever

-North Carolina has one of the highest incidences of RSMF in the country, said Manning.
-The disease is caused by a bacteria, carried most often in the southern and eastern U.S. by the American dog tick.
+The Southeastern U.S. has one of the highest incidences of RSMF in the country, The disease is caused by a bacteria carried by the American dog tick.
 Despite its name, the tick is indiscriminate and will feed on people, as well as dogs.

-It takes two to 14 days to develop symptoms after being bitten by an infected tick, he added.
+It takes two to 14 days to develop symptoms after being bitten by an infected tick.
 People who acquire RMSF will experience flu-like symptoms such as fever, chills, headache, rash, nausea, vomiting and often, abdominal pain.
-When someone presents with these symptoms, Manning will conduct an evaluation, and asks if they have been in a wooded environment or places with high grass.
+When someone presents with these symptoms, doctors will conduct an evaluation, and ask if they have been in a wooded environment or places with high grass.